fabric8-analytics/gh-actions/README.md

 ## Prerequisite

 #### 1. Manifest File
-This acion scans manifest file (ex. requirements.txt, requirements-dev.txt etc.) for collecting a list of dependencies, hence prior to this action, target manifest file must be placed by user into workspace.
+This action scans manifest file (ex. requirements.txt, requirements-dev.txt etc.) for collecting a list of dependencies, hence prior to this action, target manifest file must be placed by user into workspace.
 The path to manifest is passed as parameters to action.

 #### 2. Dependency Installation